Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Results

 Therefore, the plaquette order parameter $m_p(L)$ of Eq.~\eqref{eq:plaq_order} measures the difference, along the diagonal, of the plaquette correlation at the maximum distance and the second maximum distance; whenever the plaquette order is present, the correlation along the diagonal does not decay to zero, implying a non-vanishing value of $m_p(L)$ for large $L$.
-Similarly, the Fourier transform of the correlation functions in Eq.~\eqref{eq:corr_plaq} (with the same conventions as for spins) denoted by $C(\boldsymbol{k})$ can be analysed.
-The presence of the plaquette order can be identified by a diverging peak at $\boldsymbol{k_p}=(0,\pi)$ or $(\pi,0)$.
-The results for $L=12$ are shown in Fig.~\ref{fig:structure_factor}, for three values of the frustration ratio: for $J/J^\prime=0.7$ the ground state has strong peaks in $C(\boldsymbol{k})$ and a rather smooth spin structure factor $S(\boldsymbol{k})$, which is typical of a state with plaquette order; by contrast, for $J/J^\prime=0.9$ there are strong spin-spin correlations and weak plaquette-plaquette ones, which is characteristic of antiferromagnetic states.
+Similarly, the Fourier transform of the correlation functions in Eq.~\eqref{eq:corr_plaq} (with the same conventions as for spins) denoted by $C({\bf k})$ can be analyzed.
+The presence of the plaquette order can be identified by a diverging peak at ${\bf k_p}=(0,\pi)$ or $(\pi,0)$.
+The results for $L=12$ are shown in Fig.~\ref{fig:structure_factor}, for three values of the frustration ratio: for $J/J^\prime=0.7$ the ground state has strong peaks in $C({\bf k})$ and a rather smooth spin structure factor $S({\bf k})$, which is typical of a state with plaquette order; by contrast, for $J/J^\prime=0.9$ there are strong spin-spin correlations and weak plaquette-plaquette ones, which is characteristic of antiferromagnetic states.

 In between, for $J/J^\prime=0.8$, the spin-spin correlations still have a peak, with moderate plaquette correlations.
 In order to get information on the thermodynamic limit, a size scaling is necessary.
-Therefore, we measure the square of the magnetization $m^2(L)$ and the plaquette order parameter $m_p(L)$ by increasing the number of layers in the ViT (i.e., $n_l=2$, $4$, and $8$) and we extrapolate the value of the order parameters as a function of $1/n_l$ (see inset of Fig.~\ref{fig:phase_transition}a in the magnetically ordered case).
-Finally, we perform a size-scaling extrapolation, see Fig.~\ref{fig:phase_transition}: the magnetization (plaquette order) vanishes for $J/J^\prime\approx 0.82$ ($J/J^\prime\approx 0.77$).
-These results strongly suggest that a spin-liquid region exists between $(J/J^\prime)_{\text{plaq}} \approx 0.77$ and $(J/J^\prime)_{\text{N\'eel}}\approx 0.82$.
+In general, if magnetic order is stabilized, the square magnetization scales asymptotically as~\cite{sandvik1997,calandra1998}:

+where $m_0$ is the magnetization in the thermodynamic limit.
+In a disordered phase, the magnetization vanishes in the thermodynamic limit.
+The size corrections can be either exponential (for a gapped state) or power law (for a gapless one).
+In the vicinity of the N\'eel transition, the gap is relatively small and we use the ``critical'' form~\cite{nomuraimada2021}: